-2. Vehicles should have their family name tag hanging from the passenger side sunvisor so that staff can easily recognize the name.
+2. Vehicles should have their family name tag in the passenger window so our staff can learn who you are and what you drive for identification and recognition of families.

-a.
 Two tags for each family will be provided by the school.

-b.
-During drop-off this helps the staff recognize families.